neurlang/fulltext/README.md

 }
 ```

-You can build a new index, serialize/deserialize it, and perform lookups.
+You can build a new index, serialize/deserialize it, append it, and perform lookups.

 ---